HTRF (Homogeneous time-resolved fluorescence)

 Fluorescence resonance energy transfer is a proximity assay that takes advantage of the energy transfer happening between two fluorophores (called donor and acceptor), when they are in close contiguity.
 Upon excitation of the donor by a light source, the energy is transferred from the donor to the acceptor, if the distance between the two is between 20 and 90 Å. The excited acceptor emits then fluorescence at a given wavelength.

-FRET is mainly used to analyse molecular binding events or interactions.
+FRET is mainly used to analyse molecular binding events or interactions and can be employed to determine the binding affinity of two binding partners.
 These are assessed by coupling each binding partner to be investigated with a fluorophore, and by detecting the level of energy transfer taking place.

 GFP/RFP and CFP/YFP steady state fluorescent FRET pairs have been widely used in fluorescence intensity assays.
 However, highly sensitive measurement can be hardly obtained with standard FRET.
 This method is negatively affected by the background noise derived from scattered excitation light and autofluorescence.